 All together, they soothe irritations and reduce redness.

-This serum is silicones-based.
+Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum is silicones-based.
 There, I said it.

 Before you cross it off your list, hear me out.
 Silicones don’t suffocate skin.
 They have a particular molecular structure that’s made up of big molecules with big holes between one another.